Assetto Corsa Evo: Everything You Need To Know

 Something unconfirmed, but highly likely based on what we’ve seen from trailers and screenshots, is some form of character customisation, too.
 We’ve seen clips of drivers wearing different outfits, and with and without things like racing gloves.

-Will Assetto Corsa Evo have a career mode?
+Assetto Corsa Evo career mode

 The original Assetto Corsa didn't really have much in the way of a traditional 'career mode'.
 A hardcore driving sim above all else, it was largely a case of pick a car, pick a track and race.